sdc-china/IDA-doc/_posts/2018-01-15-administration-loglevel-configuration.md

   3. After that you can find the log level is changed in the console,log file etc.

 **Notes:**
-If you restart the server,the log level configuration will restore to orignal configuration.
+If you restart the server,the log configuration will restore to orignal configuration.

 [administrator_loglevel]: ../images/install/Administrator_loglevel.png